Best places to eat in Marrakech: Eat your way through the Red City

 One of the concerns people have when going to Marrakech is how to enjoy the food and not get sick.
 Hygiene standards are not the priority in most restaurants and bars, so it’s important to know how to buy your meals and not get sick.
 Here are the most important tips for healthy eating that I usually follow.

-- Opt for vegetarian dishes more often – in my
+Opt for vegetarian dishes more often – in my opinion it’s safer.

-- Sometimes the fanciest restaurants are worst than street stalls – I experienced that on my own skin (or stomach).
-You cannot really predict if that particular restaurant will give you food poisoning, but choose the place to eat
+Sometimes the fanciest restaurants are worst than street stalls – I experienced that on my own skin (or stomach).
+You cannot really predict if that particular restaurant will give you food poisoning, but choose the place to eat at wisely.

 Taste 10 Moroccan dishes during a food tour with a local guide.
 Visit the best places to eat in Marrakesh and find out more about Moroccan cuisine.
 Book your tour here.